 Meanwhile, the world-famous Fountains at Bellagio thrill visitors with more than 1,000 water-emitting devices choreographed to music by artists such as Frank Sinatra, Elton John, Whitney Houston and Andrea Bocelli.

 Downtown's famous, casino-lined street is now the Fremont Street Experience, a 175,700-square-foot pedestrian area covered by a continuous canopy studded with more than 14 million lights.
 Each evening on the hour, this canopy comes alive with spectacular light-and-sound shows.

-From the LVH to Luxor to JW Marriott, most major resorts offer free lounge entertainment that is available practically around the clock.
+From the Westgate Las Vegas Resort and Casino to Luxor to JW Marriott, most major resorts offer free lounge entertainment that is available practically around the clock.

 What could be more romantic than renewing your wedding vows in Las Vegas?
 Show her that you love her all over again with reasonably priced Renewal of Vows packages.
 Priced from just $195, couples can relive their special day at Chapel of the Flowers.
 Renewal of Vows includes use of the chapel, a candle-lighting ceremony, traditional music, courtesy limousine service, a DVD of the ceremony and much more.

 A group of Las Vegas-based tourist attractions have banded together to form Best Vegas Attractions.
 BVA's objective is to provide value-added opportunities for travelers and visitors through special offers and values.
 The program is designed to save visitors up to $500 or anywhere from 15 to 50 percent off the regular prices.
 Participating attractions include BODIES...The Exhibition at Luxor; Fashion Show mall; Las Vegas Monorail; Madame Tussauds Las Vegas; Papillion Airways; and Titanic: The Artifacts Exhibition.